foodini/time_circuits_final/README.md

 servers].(https://a360.co/2rUt2ZP)

 ## TODO
+- I need to figure out what to do with leap seconds.
+When there are 61 seconds in a minute, I have to handle it properly.
+At the moment, the clock will display the same time (on the local and solar lines) for 2 seconds.
 - Since I've gotten the thing boxed up, I've occasionally bumped the settings buttons.
 This causes local time to change by 15 minutes.
 I think we need to require that you hit the mode button to get to the time-change state, where you can alter local time.
 After n